magento/devdocs/guides/v1.0/config-guide/config/magento-mode.md

 	`service httpd restart`

 <h2 id="mode-production-view">Static view files deployment tool</h2>
+The static view files deployment tool enables you to write static files to the Magento docroot when the Magento software is set for production mode.

-In production mode, because static view files are not deployed on the fly, you must write static view files to the Magento docroot manually; after that, you can restrict permissions to limit your vulnerabilities and to prevent accidental or malicious overwriting of files.
+Because static view files are not deployed on the fly in production mode, you must write static view files to the Magento docroot manually; after that, you can restrict permissions to limit your vulnerabilities and to prevent accidental or malicious overwriting of files.

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">